AndrewDonelson/retroforge-webapp/public/API_REFERENCE.md

 - **TURBO** (10): `Left Shift`, `Right Shift`

 ### Mobile/Tablet
 On mobile and tablet devices in portrait mode, an on-screen virtual controller is automatically displayed below the canvas.
-The controller maps directly to the 11-button system.
+The controller maps directly to the 11-button system with optimized layouts for portrait (large D-pad top-left, action buttons bottom-right) and landscape (traditional 3-column layout).

 ### Input Functions